crypto-chassis/ccapi/README.md

 * A spot market making application is also provided as an end-to-end solution for liquidity providers.
 * To spur innovation and industry collaboration, this library is open for use by the public without cost.
 * For historical market data, see https://github.com/crypto-chassis/cryptochassis-api-docs.
-* Please contact us for general questions, issue reporting, consultative services, and/or custom engineering work.
-To subscribe to our mailing list, simply send us an email with subject "subscribe".
+* Please contact us for consultative services and custom engineering work.
+We specialize in market data collection, high speed trading system, infrastructure optimization, and proprietary market making.
 * Join us on Discord https://discord.gg/b5EKcp9s8T and Medium https://cryptochassis.medium.com.

 ## Branches